NextNC/nestjs-next-guard/README.md

 ## Example

 As an example consider that you are a user belonging to an organization which has some books associated.
-Now if you request a book by id this guard will check if the book that you are trying to fetch belongs to the organization that you are associated and so on you only need pass the models chain as awell as the property chain.
+Now if you request a book by id this guard will check if the book that you are trying to fetch belongs to the organization that you are associated and so on.
+You only need to pass the models chain as awell as the property chain.

 ## Installation